 The need for conversation can be ethically met by anyone.
 But the need for intimate conversation should be met exclusively in marriage if it's one of your most important emotional needs.
 That's because if someone of the opposite sex meets it outside of marriage, it will deposit so many love units that you may fall in love with that person.
 So if it's your need, it's crucial to your marital happiness that your spouse is the one who meets it.

-The need for conversation is not met by simply talking to someone.
-It is met when the conversation is enjoyable for both persons involved.
-Good conversation is characterized by the following: (1) using it to inform and investigate each other, (2) focusing attention on topics of mutual interest, (3) balancing the conversation so both have an equal opportunity to talk, and (4) giving each other undivided attention while talking to each other.
+The need for intimate conversation is not met by simply talking to someone.
+It is met when it meets certain criteria.
+Intimate conversation is characterized by the following: (1) using it to inform and investigate each other, (2) focusing attention on topics of mutual interest, (3) balancing the conversation so both have an equal opportunity to talk, and (4) giving each other undivided attention while talking to each other.